Net-zero emissions: Credibility

 Status of net-zero carbon emissions targets as of October, 2023.
 The inclusion criteria for net-zero commitments may vary from country to country.

 The credibility of net-zero targets remains low.
-There is no binding regulation requiring a transition to net zero.
-So the overwhelming majority of net zero commitments have been made on a voluntary basis.
+There is no binding regulation requiring a transition to net zero, so the overwhelming majority of net zero commitments have been made on a voluntary basis.
 The lack of an enforcement mechanism surrounding these claims means that many are dubious.
 In many sectors such as steel, cement, and chemicals, the pathway to reaching net zero in terms of technology remains unclear.
 Further investment in research and innovation and further regulation will probably be necessary if net zero claims are to become more credible.

 Tzeporah Berman, chair of the Fossil Fuel Non-Proliferation Treaty Initiative, has criticized net zero claims by fossil fuel companies, describing them as "delusional and based on bad science".

 A consortium of climate scientists has tracked net zero commitments.
 Their research found that net pledges drafted in law or policy documentation have grown from 7% of countries in 2020 to 75% in 2023.
 However, very few have met the minimum requirements for a "decent pledge".
 The UN Race to Zero campaign calls them "starting line criteria".
 This states that they must have a "plan and published evidence of action taken towards reaching the target" besides a stated pledge.

 At the 2022 United Nations Climate Change Conference (COP27), the High-Level Expert Group on the net-zero emissions commitments of non-state entities of the United Nations formed the previous March by U.N.
 Secretary-General António Guterres and chaired by former Canadian Minister of Environment and Climate Change Catherine McKenna released a report that stated that the carbon neutrality pledges of many corporations, local governments, regional governments, and financial institutions around the world often amount to nothing more than greenwashing and provided 10 recommendations to ensure greater credibility and accountability for carbon neutrality pledges such as requiring non-state actors to publicly disclose and report verifiable information (e.g. greenhouse gas inventories and carbon footprint accounting in prospectus for financial securities) that substantiates compliance with such pledges.

-After the release of the report, Net Zero Tracker, a research consortium that includes the NewClimate Institute, the Energy and Climate Intelligence Unit, the Data-Driven EnviroLab of the University of North Carolina at Chapel Hill, and the Net Zero Initiative at the University of Oxford issued a report evaluating the climate neutrality pledges of 116 of 713 regional governments, of 241 of 1177 cities with populations greater than 500000, and of 1156 of 2000 publicly listed companies in the 25 countries with the greatest emissions (whose pledges cover more than 90% of the gross world product) by the recommendations of the UN report and found that many these pledges were largely unsubstantiated and more than half of cities had no plan for tracking and reporting compliance with pledges.
+Following the release of the report, Net Zero Tracker, a research consortium that includes the NewClimate Institute, the Energy and Climate Intelligence Unit, the Data-Driven EnviroLab of the University of North Carolina at Chapel Hill, and the Net Zero Initiative at the University of Oxford issued a report evaluating the climate neutrality pledges of 116 of 713 regional governments, of 241 of 1177 cities with populations greater than 500000, and of 1156 of 2000 publicly listed companies in the 25 countries with the greatest emissions (whose pledges cover more than 90% of the gross world product) by the recommendations of the UN report and found that many of these pledges were largely unsubstantiated and more than half of cities had no plan for tracking and reporting compliance with pledges.